3.3.1. Rules for drawing roads and sections of road

 When drawing the road network on a territory that includes checkpoints or lifting gates, assign the road section accessibility value that reflects the real-world situation.
 If it is technically possible to travel within the borders of the territory in question, there are no additional restrictions by vehicle type posted on road signs, and an Entrance by Permit sign was already placed at the entrance or exit, then you should not remove the vehicle accessibility attribute.

 If there is a roadblock, the road should be split (e.g. a drive-through has been closed off by a concrete block or gates that go unused by either passers-by, staff, tenants, or corporate vehicles).
-C formed intersection two are linked condition of movement type's “Prohibited maneuver” (prevent passage through the barrier in both directions):
+The resulting intersection should have two linked road signs of the “restricted maneuver” type (to prevent passage through the barrier in both directions):

 When the road network is drawn this way, it does noes not split at the location of the barrier, though no routes can be plotted that intersect with the barrier.